zold-io/wts.zold.io/README.md

 ## Callback API

-If you want to integrate Zold into your website or mobile app, where your customers are sending payments to you, you may try our callback API.
+If you want to integrate Zold into your website or mobile app, where your customers are sending payments to you, you may try our Callback API.
 First, you send a `GET` request to `/wait-for` and specify:

   * `wallet`: the ID of the wallet you expect payments to (your wallet, if not provided)